 Talent cutting a glass coverslip into stripes.
 TEXT: 4 per glass slide

-Talent positioning the stripes into a square.
+Talent places slide into a staining chamber.

-Talent placing the stripers in a staining chamber.
+Talent positioning the stripes onto the slide into a square.

-Pipette a droplet of double-distilled water into each corner of the square to adhere the glass cover slip stripes to each other and to the glass slide.
+Pipette a droplet of double-distilled water into the corners of the square to adhere the glass cover slip stripes to each other and to the glass slide.
 Wait for approximately 20 minutes so that the number 1.5 cover slips are stably attached [1].
 Videographer: This step is important!

 Talent pipetting water onto the corners of the square.

+Pipet a droplet of water on each number 1.5 cover slip stripe [2].
 Place four number 1 glass cover slip stripes onto the number 1.5 cover slips [1].
-Adhere the stripes by pipetting a droplet of water on each number 1.5 cover slip stripe [2].
 Videographer: This step is important!

 Talent placing the #1.0 cover slip stripes on the #1.5 cover slip.